acss-io/atomizer/docs/integrations/vite.md

 ## Add the Atomizer CSS

-Make sure your `dist/atomizer.css` file is built by SvelteKit by adding it to your `index.html` file.
+Make sure your `dist/atomizer.css` file is built by Vite by adding it to your `index.html` file.

 ```html
 <link href="dist/atomizer.css" />